-Rock Creek Trail - 1.20 Miles - Moderate to Difficult.
+Rock Creek Trail (TEMPORARILY CLOSED) - 1.20 Miles - Moderate to Difficult.
 The Rock Creek Trail is part of the Andrews Ridge Trail System.
 This adventurous trail is a loop off the West side of Andrews Ridge Trail that takes you on a quick trip into the cool, moist valley where you’ll encounter a maze of rocky creek beds.

 Sinkhole Trail - 0.85 Miles - Easy to Moderate.
 The Sinkhole Trail is part of the Andrews Ridge Trail System making a loop that connects to the Eastern side, center section of Andrews Ridge Trail.
 This ridge trail gets its name from a particularly large sinkhole located on the left at the very end of the trail.

 Lake View Trail - 4.75 Miles - Moderate to Difficult.
 This nearly five mile trail provides views of the lake and the chance to see a variety of plants and other historic features.
 Along the trail are remnants of the many old homesteads that once rested on the ridges before the dam was built and the valley below was flooded.